 Eastern Kingbirds are creatures of the air, flying quickly and directly without gliding as they hawk insects, chase intruders, or deliver food to nests.
 Foraging birds sometimes head into the wind and flutter their wings to move slowly over grass tops, plucking food items.
 Mates use an exaggerated form of this distinctive flight as a way of greeting each other.
 Each pair maintains a loosely defined breeding territory and usually reunites the following year, using the same territory.
 DNA fingerprinting reveals that it must be common for kingbirds to mate outside the pair bond.
 Eastern Kingbirds may sometimes parasitize each other’s nests by leaving their own eggs to be raised by another pair.
 Males and sometimes females are very aggressive in territorial disputes, often resorting to aerial fights in which they lock feet together, pull out each other’s feathers, and sometimes fall to the ground.
 Eastern Kingbirds also attack large nest predators like crows and Blue Jays; such aggression has been shown to increase their breeding success.Back to top

-Eastern Kingbird is numerous and widespread but populations decreased by 47% between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 27 million, with 84% breeding in the U.S. and 16% in Canada.
-The species rates an 11 out of 20 on the Continental Concern Score.
-Eastern Kingbird is not on the 2016 State of North America's Birds' Watch List.
+Eastern Kingbird is numerous and widespread, but populations decreased by approximately 1% per year for a cumulative decline of about 41% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 26 million and rates them 11 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Declines may be due to habitat loss as more cities have sprung up and small farms have returned to forest.
 Insecticides may also be partly to blame.
-Eastern Kingbirds often nest and forage near roads, and they are frequently hit by cars.
+In addition, Eastern Kingbirds often nest and forage near roads, and are frequently hit by cars.
 They incorporate bits of trash into their nests, and in some cases this can be harmful, as with a female found caught in a loop of fishing line she had used in her nest.
 To date, Eastern Kingbirds do not seem to have declined as a result of habitat loss in their tropical wintering range.Back to top